Peter Talloen, Bilkent University

 Senem Özden Gerçeker, KU Leuven

 Görkem Senem Özden Gerçeker received her PhD degree from Istanbul University in 2015 with her thesis titled ‘Sagalassos Red-Slipped Ceramics from Parcel 159 of the Western Necropolis of Perge’.
 Between 2011 and 2020, she worked as a museum specialist for the VKV-Sadberk Hanım Museum, where she curated various exhibitions and wrote publications on the museum collection.
 Since 1997, Dr. Özden Gerçeker has been involved in important archaeological projects as a ceramics expert and has been working as the second deputy head of excavation in the Sagalassos Archaeological Research Project since 2021.
-Dr. Özden Gerçeker is currently working as a Volunteer Research Assistant at the Sagalassos Archaeological Research Project-Leuven Catholic University.
+Dr. Senem Özden Gerçeker is currently working as an Assistant Director at the Sagalassos Archaeological Research Project- Bilkent University.

 Inge Uytterhoeven, Koç University